caloni/journal/content/posts/hacker-rank-warm-up/index.md

 counter and remove the color from the set.
 The next time the same color appears it will be inserted again waiting for its pair.

-The complexity of this solution is O(n) I guess, since we have to traverse all array of socks.
-I am not counting the operations into the set.
+The complexity of this solution is O(N), since we have to traverse all array of socks.

 ```
 int sockMerchant(int n, vector<int> ar)